BRUTEUdesc/AlmanaqueBrute/Grafos/Binary Lifting/README.md

 Using sparse table to calculate de k-th ancestor of u.

-Can be used with the EulerTour algorithm for calculating the LCA in O(log(N))
+Can be used with the EulerTour algorithm for calculating the LCA

 O(Nlog(N)) Space